 As a student of Georgia Tech and the College of Computing, there are several instructional computing resources available to you.
 Some are operated by OIT and others operated by TSO.
-Refer to OIT's Computer Cluster page for details of OIT instructional computing lab resources.
+Refer to the Library's Computers & Printing page for details of available computing lab resources on campus.

 General Access Linux Clusters